 In late 2014, CCMWA was informed by Paulding County, CCMWA's second largest customer, that the county was accelerating its plans to develop its own drinking water reservoir and water treatment plant.
-Water sales to Paulding County currently make up approximately 16.7 percent of CCMWA's annual revenue, but Paulding is now working to become essentially independent of CCMWA by the end of 2021.
-Because of Paulding's announcement, beginning in 2015, CCMWA revised its Capital Improvement Plan to eliminate future capital improvement expenditures intended to solely or primarily benefit Paulding County.
+At that time, water sales to Paulding County made up approximately 15.5 percent of CCMWA's annual revenue.
+In response to Paulding County's plans, CCMWA revised its Capital Improvement Plan in 2015 to eliminate future capital improvement expenditures intended to solely or primarily benefit Paulding County.
 By making this change in future capital investments, CCMWA will minimize the effect that the loss of Paulding County as a customer will have on future net income.
+In August 2021, Paulding County's water treatment plan became operational, and Paulding County began reducing its purchases from CCMWA.
+At the end of 2021, water sales to Paulding County made up approximately 12.7 percent of CCMWA's annual revenue and that percentage is expected to reduce to near zero by 2032.

-Despite the economic impact of the global pandemic, unemployment in Georgia remained lower than the national average in 2020, and unemployment in CCMWA's primary service area, Cobb County, is still significantly lower than the national average, as depicted in the graph below.
+Despite the economic impact of the global pandemic, unemployment in Georgia remained lower than the national average in 2021, and unemployment in CCMWA's primary service area, Cobb County, is still significantly lower than the national average, as depicted in the graph below.

 As previously mentioned, CCMWA has experienced reduced water sales over the last several years.
-Water conservation efforts, including tiered retail rate structures, has resulted in decreased consumer demand; however, demand is still impacted by weather conditions.
-CCMWA's water sales averaged 82.6 million gallons per day (MGD) in 2020, a decrease from water sales of 84.8 MGD in 2019, due primarily to a 73.5% increase in rainfall year over year.
+Water conservation efforts, including tiered retail rate structures, has resulted in decreased consumer demand; however, demand is still impacted by weather conditions and customer changes.
+CCMWA's water sales averaged 80.2 million gallons per day (MGD) in 2021, a decrease from water sales of 82.6 MGD in 2020, due primarily to lower purchases from Paulding County.
 Management reevaluates long-term water sales forecasts during the annual budgeting process and adjusts the capital improvement program accordingly.
 Unforeseen changes in water sales have less financial impact on CCMWA than on utilities with a higher debt ratio, because CCMWA is not highly leveraged.
-Detailed information on debt held by CCMWA can be found in the Notes to Financial Statements.
+Detailed information on debt held by CCMWA can be found in the Notes to Financial Statements section.